port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

 Everything is ready to run the configured Self-Service Actions.

-- Go to `AWS Bucket` Blueprint page, and run `Create AWS Bucket`:
+Go to the `AWS Bucket` Blueprint page, and run `Create AWS Bucket`:

 ![create-bucket-button.png](../../../static/img/tutorial/complete-use-cases/iac-templates/create-bucket-button.png)

-- Fill in the name of the S3 bucket (must be globally unique!) and `Create`:
+Fill in the name of the S3 bucket (must be globally unique!) and click `Create`:

 ![create-bucket-form.png](../../../static/img/tutorial/complete-use-cases/iac-templates/create-bucket-form.png)

 Hooray!
-In a minute, you'll have a new S3 bucket, recorded also as Port entity.
+In a minute, you'll have a new S3 bucket, which is also added as a Port entity.

 ![created-bucket.png](../../../static/img/tutorial/complete-use-cases/iac-templates/created-bucket.png)

 #### Change ACL (Day-2 Operation)

-After creating the bucket, you might want to do some changes in its configuration over time.
+After creating the bucket, you might want to make changes in its configuration over time.

-For example, a valid use-case is to change the bucket visibility from `private` to `public-read`.
+For example, a valid use case is to change the bucket visibility from `private` to `public-read`.

-- Go to the bucket entity and choose `Change ACL` Day-2 operation:
+Go to the bucket entity and choose the `Change ACL` Day-2 operation:

 ![change-acl-button.png](../../../static/img/tutorial/complete-use-cases/iac-templates/change-acl-button.png)

-- Choose the `public-read` option for `ACL`, and `Execute`:
+Choose the `public-read` option for `ACL`, and `Execute`:

 ![change-acl-form.png](../../../static/img/tutorial/complete-use-cases/iac-templates/change-acl-form.png)

-`Terraform apply` was triggered behind the scenes, and when finished, you will see the entity's `Bucket ACL` property updates to `public-read`.
+`Terraform apply` will be triggered behind the scenes, and when it finishes, you will see the entity's `Bucket ACL` property updates to `public-read`.

 #### Delete

 Finally, you can clear your environment and delete the bucket.

-- Go to the bucket entity and choose `Delete`:
+Go to the bucket entity and choose `Delete`:

 ![delete-bucket-button.png](../../../static/img/tutorial/complete-use-cases/iac-templates/delete-bucket-button.png)

-- Click on `Delete`:
+Click on `Delete`:

 ![delete-bucket-modal.png](../../../static/img/tutorial/complete-use-cases/iac-templates/delete-bucket-modal.png)

 Done!
-Your bucket will get deleted from AWS and Port.
+Your bucket will be deleted from AWS and Port.

 ## Summary

-IaC templates helps your team to efficiently control and configure any cloud resources in your possession.
+IaC templates help your team control and configure any cloud resources in your possession efficiently.

-Port Self-Service Actions allows you to quickly ramp up an event based infrastructure to leverage your IaC templates.
+Port Self-Service Actions allow you to quickly ramp up an event based infrastructure to leverage your IaC templates.